Tchaikvsky/Part-1---ArgoCD-Technical-Implementation/README.md

 Most of the first link revolves around configuring things on the Okta side as well as the Argo CD UI.
 After that, we'll create a Kubernetes secret to hold the SSO `clientSecret` which we will then pass into the Okta configmap we create.

-#### Storing the client secret out-of-band
+#### Storing the client secret internally in the cluster

 The OIDC client secret is sensitive and must **not** be committed to Git.
 Rather than place it in a manifest, we inject it directly into the existing `argocd-secret` and reference it from config.
-Using `stringData` lets us pass the raw secret — Kubernetes base64-encodes it for us — and `--type merge` adds our key without disturbing the other keys already in `argocd-secret` (the server signing key, admin password hash, and TLS material):
+Using `stringData` lets us pass the raw secret.
+Kubernetes base64-encodes it for us — and `--type merge` adds our key without disturbing the other keys already in `argocd-secret` (the server signing key, admin password hash, and TLS material):

 ```
 kubectl -n argocd patch secret argocd-secret \